-The Straus Institute for Dispute Resolution at Pepperdine Law is ranked as the number one law school for dispute resolution by U.S. News & World Report.
+The Straus Institute for Dispute Resolution at Pepperdine Law is ranked in the top 10 for dispute resolution by U.S. News & World Report.
 The Straus Institute has also been recognized for excellence in dispute resolution educational programs by the US Court of Appeals for the Ninth Circuit, the American College of Civil Trial Mediators, the Southern California Mediation Association and the Los Angeles County Bar Association.

 The online Master’s of Legal Studies at Pepperdine Law is a 32-unit program consisting of foundational law courses, electives and on-campus residencies.
 Pepperdine’s online MLS curriculum is designed to broaden students’ understanding of how the law interacts with various fields of expertise — including business, healthcare, education and advocacy — through general elective courses.
 Throughout this 32-unit program, students will learn to interpret foundational legal concepts, use legal analysis to solve problems and interact more effectively with lawyers, clients and partners.
 Curriculum topics include a foundation in US law, contracts, negotiation theory, property law, civil procedure, regulatory compliance and administrative law.